 Hermanns tortoises must stay at temperatures in the low 40s to prevent them from awakening too early.
 Depending where you live, you must make sure they don’t freeze.

-Female Hermann’s will burrow to make a nest
+Female Hermann’s will burrow when they want to lay eggs

 If your Hermann’s tortoise is a female she will lay her eggs in the entrance to a burrow and cover them up.
-One of ours always digs a really deep nest and we often have trouble finding her eggs!
-Female tortoises often have more than one clutch of eggs, so will use different burrows for nesting.
+One of ours always digs a really deep burrow and we often have trouble finding her eggs!
+Female tortoises often have more than one clutch of eggs, so will use different burrows for each clutch.

 Young tortoises dig as a way of avoiding predation.